top of page

 2. Or you can have a CAMPING holiday, where, thanks to Shein and Temu, you can virtually purchase an entire campsite for the price of a Vida e Caffè order.

-3. Or, if you’re feeling particularly financially reckless, you can take out a small (ish) loan and buy everything at your local camping store—for significantly more money, but with the undeniable satisfaction of superior quality (and the deep, lingering regret of checking your bank balance afterward).
+3. Or, if you’re feeling particularly financially reckless, you can take out a small (ish) loan and buy everything at your local camping store - for significantly more money -but with the undeniable satisfaction of superior quality (and the deep, lingering regret of checking your bank balance afterward).

-Either option 2 or 3 gets you to a level of comfort where you start to question: Do I even need to go back home?
-Or is this tent—fully furnished, climate-controlled, and more aesthetically pleasing than my actual house—just my new reality now?
+Either option 2 or 3 gets you to a level of comfort where you start to question - "do I even need to go back home?
+Or is this tent - fully furnished, climate-controlled, and more aesthetically pleasing than my actual house—just my new reality now?"

-Either way?
-That whole “camping is a cheap getaway” thing?
-Not so much.
 Camping might be cheap.
 CAMPING, on the other hand, is just Airbnb with extra mosquitoes.

 But Hey, I Did Learn a Few Things...

-1. A brilliant suggestion from a Facebook comment (shoutout to the wisdom of internet strangers!)
-Instead of getting frustrated with an inflatable pillow that will inevitably disappoint you, just bring an empty pillowcase and stuff it with your jacket.
-Boom.
-Instant, comfy pillow.
-And yes, I listened.
-And yes, I was grateful.
+1. A brilliant suggestion from a Facebook comment (shoutout to the wisdom of internet strangers!) - instead of getting frustrated with an inflatable pillow that will inevitably disappoint you - just bring an empty pillowcase and stuff it with your jacket.

-2. The Plastic Bag System – Sage, my also first-time camper (but once off multi-day backpacker), had another game-changing tip (for my next trip): pack each day's clothes, food, electrolytes, whatever, in a separate reusable bag.
-That way, you’re not digging through your entire backpack every time you need something.
-And before you start yelling “BUT THE ENVIRONMENT!”—calm down, they’re reusable.
+2. The Plastic Bag System – Sage, my also first-time camper (but once off multi-day backpacker), had another game-changing tip (for my next trip) - pack each day's clothes, food, electrolytes, whatever, in a separate reusable bag.

 Would I Do It Again?